Excerpt:

 while countering terrorism, Martin Scheinin, A/HRC/10/3,4 February 2009.

-Report of the Special Rapporteur on the promotion and protection of human rights and fundamental freedoms
+Report of the Special Rapporteur on the promotion and protection of human rights and fundamental freedoms13

 dick-cheney-on-face-the-nation-10-may.html

-Preliminary Indictment for Torture: George W. Bush Brought Pursuant to the Convention Against Torture;
+Preliminary Indictment for Torture: George W. Bush Brought Pursuant to the Convention Against Torture;http://ccrjustice.org/files/FINAL%207%20Feb%20BUSH%20INDICTMENT.pdf

 17